Phantom of Inferno: Chapter 2

-One year later, Claudia has hooked up with the new No.2 man of the Gambino family, and is slowly manipulating both him and the family for her own purposes.
-However, she still keeps the .38 special cartridge from the bullet that she shot Reiji with, and can't seem to get rid of it or forget what she did that morning in the Hangar.
-As she stands at a window looking down at the city below her, she vows to become stronger or she will lose to someone like her previous, merciless self.
+One year later, Claudia has become involved with the new No. 2 man of the Gambino family and is slowly manipulating both him and the family for her own purposes.
+However, she still keeps the .38 Special cartridge from the bullet that she shot Reiji with and cannot seem to get rid of it or forget what she did that morning in the hangar.
+As she stands at a window looking down at the city below, she vows to become stronger or risk losing to someone like her previous, merciless self.

-This ending will give the player the first part of the ending password as well.
+This ending also gives the player the first part of the ending password.